What is a Physician Loan? – The Essential Guide

 Physician loans are specialized home loan products designed to help medical professionals secure a mortgage with favorable terms.
 They may be listed as a doctor loan, physician mortgage, or doctor mortgage.

-These loans cater to physicians, dentists, and other high-income healthcare professionals who often face unique financial circumstances, such as significant student loan debt or limited savings for a down payment.
+These loans cater to physicians, dental medicine professionals, dentists, and other high-income healthcare professionals who often face unique financial circumstances, such as significant student loan debt or limited savings for a down payment.

-Unlike traditional home loans, physician loans typically require little to no down payment and waive private mortgage insurance (PMI), making them an attractive option for those starting their medical careers.
+Unlike traditional home loans, physician loans typically require little to no down payment, making them an attractive option for those starting their medical careers.
+Physician loans usually do not require private mortgage insurance (PMI), which can save borrowers money each month.

 How do Physician Mortgages work?